-The New Role of Customer Reference Data in Launch Success
+The New Role of Customer Data in Launch Success

-Emerging pharma's high-stakes gamble The last few years have raised the stakes on drug launch success for pharma companies.
+Emerging pharma's high-stakes gamble

+The last few years have raised the stakes on drug launch success for pharma companies.
 Prior to COVID-19, it was common for new drugs to fall short of market expectations one year post-launch [Figure 1].
-But during the pandemic, the risk grew even greater-nearly three in five launches experienced a significant decline in expected financial performance.1 The heightened risks could result in billions of dollars in lost revenue for enterprise pharma companies.
-For emerging biotech, failing to launch effectively could spell financial ruin.
-Today, teams have an opportunity to transform their chances if they can get earlier access to health ecosystem data during the launch process.
-This ebook offers guidance for emerging biotech on improving the odds of launch success.
-When you're working hard to launch your new treatment, the temptation is to prioritize development activities until you have an approved product.
-Yet it often means you're failing to take part in the race that others are already running.
-Up to two years ahead of launch, even before you have reps, medical, or MSLs in place, you could be using data to size your market, build profiles of your customers, and start forming connections with the healthcare professionals (HCPs) and experts who will determine your product's ultimate success.
-Here are five ways a new approach to customer reference data could support launch success: - → Build expert relationships by quickly identifying key people and starting outreach early - → Accelerate market access with granular insights into the market potential for the drug - → Enable precision engagement through advanced segmentation and the right channels - → Scale launch success in several markets through effective targeting and field execution - → Spotlight existing and future markets by understanding patient potential 1 McKinsey, Ready for Launch: Reshaping Pharma's Strategy in the Next Normal 3 McKinsey, Ready for Launch: Reshaping Pharma's Strategy in the Next Normal
+But during the pandemic, the risk grew even greater nearly three in five launches experienced a significant decline in expected financial performance.

+For emerging biotechs, failing to launch effectively could spell financial ruin.
+But, teams have an opportunity to transform their chances if they can get earlier access to health ecosystem data during the launch process.

+Up to two years ahead of launch, even before you have reps, medical, or medical science liaisons (MSLs) in place, you could be using data to size your market, build profiles of your customers, and start forming connections with the healthcare professionals (HCPs) and experts who will determine your product's ultimate success.
+This eBook offers guidance for emerging biotech on improving the odds of launch success with a new approach to customer reference data.